DannyLasky/DeltaPower/README.md

 highPassChebyshev1Filt_EEG: Written by Jesse Pfammatter.
 Nested in the normalizeEEG function.
 Runs prior to the full signal normalization and attenuates signals that fall below the cut-off frequency.

 fit_gauss: Written by Jesse Pfammatter.
 Nested in the normalizeEEG function.
 Runs as part of the full-signal normalization to fit the curve to a Gaussian.
+This file can be found separately here: https://github.com/jessePfammatter/apneaDetector/blob/master/appFunctions_notNeededForAppInstall/fit_gauss.m.

 LaskyPower: Quantifies delta, theta, sigma, and gamma power for each epoch using a method recommended by Dr. Mathew Jones.
 Uses a simple power spectrum.